-As to weeds, the US Forest Service spent \$440 per acre controlling star thistle with herbicides in California, in part, because of the paperwork.
+The Forest Service once spent \$440 per acre controlling star thistle with herbicides in California, in part, because of the paperwork.
 Goats can do that job for less than 10% of that while improving conditions for native plants.

 Sheep and goats devour Russian thistle, Canada thistle, knapweed, and other asters.
 Five years after the construction of this exclosure on Deseret Ranch, the inside is filled with Canada thistle; while the outside (where it is grazed) is covered with sedges and grasses, free of weeds.